pourya-momtaz/CHL5230-Datathon2/README.md

 Gender and BMI: Is there a gender-based difference in BMI, and if so, what factors contribute to this difference?

 Average Glucose Level: How does the average glucose level in blood correlate with BMI, and can it be used to predict BMI levels?

+# Introduction:
+Heart failure is a globally significant health concern, responsible for millions of deaths annually.
+In Canada, it ranks among the leading causes of hospitalization and mortality, emphasizing the need for comprehensive research.
+This study is motivated by the urgency to understand the primary causes of mortality in heart failure patients.
+By analyzing real-world data and employing advanced analytics, the research aims to reveal underlying factors contributing to heart failure-related deaths, ultimately improving patient outcomes.

+# Motivation:
+The motivation for this research is the need to identify and address the factors driving mortality among heart failure patients.
+Heart failure is a complex condition influenced by various factors, including comorbidities and lifestyle.
+Understanding the main causes of mortality can guide targeted interventions and inform healthcare, policy, and research efforts.
+This research adopts a data-driven approach, using the provided mortality dataset and advanced statistical and machine learning techniques.

+# Approach:
+The research approach involves a comprehensive data analysis process.
+It begins with dataset exploration, descriptive statistics, and visualization to understand key trends.
+Statistical methods and machine learning are then applied to identify significant predictors of mortality.
+These predictors may include clinical parameters, lifestyle factors, and comorbid conditions.
+The goal is to develop a robust understanding of factors contributing to heart failure-related mortality, enabling healthcare practitioners to tailor treatments and interventions for better patient outcomes.